History of information technology auditing: Major events

 There are five major events in U.S. history which have had significant impact on the growth of IT auditing.
 These are the Equity Funding scandal, the development of the Internet and e-commerce, the 1998 IT failure at AT&T Corporation, the Enron and Arthur Andersen LLP scandal, and the September 11, 2001 Attacks.

-These events have not only heightened the need for more reliable, accurate, and secure systems but have brought a much needed focus to the importance of the accounting profession.
-Accountants certify the accuracy of public company financial statements and add confidence to financial markets.
-The heightened focus on the industry has brought improved control and higher standards for all working in accounting, especially those involved in IT auditing.
+These events increased attention to the reliability, accuracy, and security of financial reporting systems and the accounting profession.
+Accountants audit public companies' financial statements to assess whether they conform to accounting standards.
+This increased scrutiny has also led to changes in regulatory requirements, internal controls, and professional standards, including those related to information technology auditing.

 Equity Funding Corporation of America

 The first known case of misuse of information technology occurred at Equity Funding Corporation of America.
 Beginning in 1964 and continuing on until 1973, managers for the company booked false insurance policies to show greater profits, thus boosting the price of the capital stock of the company.
 If it wasn't for a whistle blower, the fraud may have never been caught.
 After the fraud was discovered, it took the auditing firm Touche Ross two years to confirm that the insurance policies were not real.
 This was one of the first cases where auditors had to audit through the computer rather than around the computer.